openflighthpc/flight-metal-server/README.md

 So now that you're using nginx and unicorn, at some point you might end up asking yourself: How do I stop this thing?

-Remember that pids folder we created earlier?
-Well in there is the pid for the master unicorn process, so let's try to use that first:
+There is an internal unicorn `workers.pid` file that contains the process ID of the unicorn master.
+It can be used to gracefully stop the server using `SIGQUIT`

 ```
-cat /path/to/app/tmp/pids/unicorn.pid | xargs kill -QUIT
+cat <configured-temporary-directory>/unicorn/master.pid | xargs kill -QUIT
 ```

-What we're doing is getting the PID from the pidfile created with Unicorn started and then asking the OS to stop the process.
-We use the QUIT signal which lets Unicorn shutdown gracefully, but waiting for its workers to finish.

 If that doesn't work though, you might want to try: